 Mr Broadhurst teaches jazz performance, piano, composition and history at the New Zealand School of Music.
 He is active as a

 professional jazz pianist and composer, and writes and presents The Art of Jazz weekly on Concert FM.
 In 2001 he became the first jazz musician to be awarded the MNZM for services to jazz.

 Expert in jazz improvisation and theory, saxophonist Mr France has played at jazz festivals and concerts throughout New Zealand with the Rodger Fox Big Band, One MIllion Dollars, Natalie Cole, Randy Crawford.
 He has performed around the globe, notably at the Monterey Jazz festival.

 Mr Mike Booth - Trumpet

 An ex-student of HBHS, Mr Booth is a highly regarded musician with over thirty years experience.
 He is recognised internationally as a performer, clinician and tutor.
 Mr Booth has tutored at various National Jazz clinics and was Big Band Director at the Alkmaar Conservatory in the Netherlands.
 Mr Booth is a tutor at the reknowned New Zealand School of Music, and currently leads the Auckland Jazz Orchestra.

-Mr Botting is an old boy with a Masters degree in Jazz and works with the school’s Jazz Band and Combos.
+Dr Botting is an old boy with a Doctorate degree in Jazz and works with the school’s Jazz Band and Combos.

 HBHS is fortunate to have hosted the New Zealand School of Music, allowing students to further develop their skills under the tutilage of pianist Phil Broadhurst, drummer Jonothan Sawyer and saxophonist Pete France.
 This relationship is set to continue into the future.